PSPDFKit for Web (both the server-backed and standalone deployment options*) supports all commonly used browsers in their latest versions.

 - last two versions of Mozilla Firefox

 - last two versions of Safari

-- Mozilla Firefox
+- Firefox ESR

-- Microsoft Edge
+- Microsoft Edge 18

 - Microsoft Internet Explorer 11

-The only browser vendor currently supporting an LTS (Long Term Service) / ESR (Extended Support Release) version is Mozilla Firefox: See Firefox Extended Support Release for details.
+The only browser vendor currently supporting an LTS (Long Term Service) / ESR (Extended Support Release) version is Mozilla Firefox.
+See Firefox Extended Support Release for details.